ISI-MIP/isimip-protocol-3/README.md

 call build.cmd  # Windows cmd
 ```

-On Windows, a double click on `build.cmd` should also build the protocol.
+On Windows, a double click on `build.cmd` should also build the protocol (unless you use a virtual environment).

 The output files are located in `output`.
 The files, e.g. `index.html` can opened with a web browser.